Job interviews are a challenge for everyone in that you cannot help but be nervous about coming across well to the interviewers.

 Then when you are asked, you can tailor your response to fit the situation.
 Preparation is key, for by thinking about such questions ahead of time, you can formulate a concise and to the point response.

-Some appealing answers to the question ‘how do you handle pressure and stress’ are things such as:
+Some appealing answers to the question ‘how do you handle stress’ are things such as:

 1. When dealing with pressure and stress, I take a moment to prioritize what I have going on.
 Pressure to perform well is a good kind of pressure as long as I do not allow it to become negative stress.
 I prioritize what is truly most important and focus on getting that done and done well.